shlomif/shlomif-tech-diary/it-is-a-good-day--generated.md

 It is a good day to perceive, give, and receive.

-It is a good day to rest, reflect, relax, and recreate.
+It is also a good day to rest, reflect, relax, and recreate.

+Seize this good day.

 </div>